melo/docker-perl-alt/README.md

 All images are based on Alpine and Perl images and include:

 * [perl](https://metacpan.org/release/perl):
-  * on Alpine images, we use the system Perl for now, waiting for [official Alpine Perl image](https://github.com/Perl/docker-perl/issues/23);
+  * on Alpine images, we use the system Perl, on 3.17 it is 5.36.0;
-  * on Perl-images, 5.36.
+  * on Perl-images, currently 5.36.
 * [cpanm](https://metacpan.org/release/App-cpanminus);
 * [Carton](https://metacpan.org/release/Carton);
 * [App::cpm](https://metacpan.org/release/App-cpm).

 Some common libs and tools are also included:

-* `openssl`: this is not the default for Alpine 3.9, but a lot of software fails to build without it;
+* `openssl`: this is not the default for Alpine, but a lot of software fails to build without it;
 * `zlib`;
 * `expat`;